Assutech-Hackatons/SheCoders/README.md

 # Submission Guidelines:

 Create a GitHub repository for your project and submit the link along with a demo video of the app in action.
-Include a README file in your repository with instructions on how to run the app locally.
+Include a README file in your repository with instructions on how to run the app locally, including your full name as the developer.
 The code must be well-structured, documented, and easy to understand.